-The Walt Disney Studios made a barrage of announcements during its Investor Day 2020.
-The investor presentation happened last December 10, 2020, where it had seen a deluge of updates for various projects that the studio has in line.
+The Walt Disney Studios made a barrage of announcements in its Investor Day last 2020.
+The investor presentation happened on December 10, 2020, where it had seen a deluge of updates for various projects that the studio has in line.
 Alongside its announcement for movie projects, the studio has announced the expansion of its streaming service with high-quality content.
-The studio announced a long list of Disney+ new shows that will be released in 2021 and will also start its production within the year.
+The studio announced a long list of Disney+ new shows that are set for release in the year 2021 and projects that will also start their production within the year.

 Most of the major announcements from the studio were mostly on its streaming service, Disney+.
 It has been 13 months since Disney launched its streaming service, alongside ESPN+ and Hulu.
 The performance of the streaming service greatly exceeded the expectations of the studio, which it had laid on its investor day in April 2019.

 Disney has seen the performance of its streaming service, as well as the shifting landscape of the industry which was further accelerated by the COVID-19 pandemic.
 Disney made major changes in its priorities for its streaming business.